-Prior to joining the firm, Mr. Hoffman served as a law clerk to the Honorable Claude M. Hilton, Senior Judge for the United States District Court for the Eastern District of Virginia (Alexandria Division).
+Mr. Hoffman maintains an active pro bono practice representing deaf clients in litigation seeking access to legally-required accommodations.
+Prior to joining the firm, Mr. Hoffman served as a law clerk to the Honorable Claude M. Hilton, Senior Judge for the US District Court for the Eastern District of Virginia (Alexandria Division).

 - Johnson Controls.
-Successfully defended various Johnson Controls entities against over $15 million claimed damages related to an energy efficient shelter project at Camp Buehring, Kuwait.
-Also presented a successful non-payment counterclaim.
-Following trial, the Court denied all of the plaintiff's claims and awarded Johnson Controls Building Automation Systems $6.599 million in damages.
+Defended various Johnson Controls entities at trial against claimed damages related to a military project in Kuwait.
+Following trial, the Court denied all of the plaintiff's claims and awarded client $6.6 million in damages on its counterclaim.
 Technology and Supply Management LLC v.
-Johnson Controls Building Automation Systems, LLC, et al., 2017 WL 3219281 (E.D.
+Johnson Controls Building Automation Systems LLC, et al., 2017 WL 3219281 (E.D.
 Va.
 July 28, 2017).

 - Aurora Loan Services.
 Successfully represented nationwide mortgage loan servicer in putative consumer class action suit concerning foreclosure forbearance agreements.
 Chao v.
 Aurora Loan Servs., LLC, 2015 WL 294823, at *1 (N.D.
 Cal.
 Jan.
 21, 2015).